Our Waldorf programs are accredited!

 3:15 Applied Anthroposophy/Color Exercises – two days for each

 4:30 Eurythmy in the workplace, ending at 5:30

 Laura Thomas, Administrator

-More information on course content will become available after we have completed our program planning with the help of friends in DANA, AWSNA and experienced school leaders.
+More information on course content and a list of faculty will become available after we have completed our program planning with the help of friends in DANA, AWSNA and experienced school leaders.
 Click here to be added to our mailing list.
-Ready to apply?
-Click here.

 Waldorf Education was developed at the beginning of the twentieth century by Rudolf Steiner, an Austrian educator, philosopher, scientist, and artist.
 He based this new art of education on a knowledge of the developing human being called anthroposophy.
 Anthroposophy offers a philosophy of personal transformation that is of great value to the vocation of teaching.
 Antioch University New England’s Waldorf Teacher Education Program, based on Steiner’s philosophy, was inaugurated in 1982 to meet the rapidly growing need for Waldorf teachers in North America.